 The celebration that has become an annual staple by that name was started by Porsche fanatics Patrick Long and Howie Idelson.
 The idea was not to create a repetitive experience, but to celebrate these air cooled wonders.

-Instead, every Luftgekühlt has been different, from the very first one that took place at Deus Ex Machina, a café located on Lincoln and Venice, to number Five that took place at Ganahl Lumber this year.
+Every Luftgekühlt has been different, from the very first one that took place at Deus Ex Machina, a café located on Lincoln and Venice, to number Five that took place at Ganahl Lumber last year.
 Every experience is new and unique with each one topping the last.

 It was artwork that defined and dynamically changed through the day.
 There is also historic reference to Porsches and lumber that many don’t know much about.
 The original 356 aluminum bodies were constructed in Gmund, Austria inside an old sawmill.